SaimonL/CustomLogger/README.md

 is 1000 characters horizontal without any line break then that is what you will see.
 Basically it is inside of a 'pre' html tag.

-    CustomLogger.raw 'This is an raw message'
+    CustomLogger.raw 'This is a raw message'
-    CustomLogger.raw = 'This is an raw message' CustomLogger.raw 'This is an raw message', 'Raw Title'
+    CustomLogger.raw = 'This is a raw message' CustomLogger.raw 'This is a raw message', 'Raw Title'

 ![Raw Screenshot](https://raw.githubusercontent.com/SaimonL/repo-assets/master/customlogger/raw.png)